 The best I can figure, bi-carb based deodorants work by raising the pH of the area to inhibit bacteria.
 The other ingredients make the paste nice to apply and also dilute the bi carb, which should theoretically bring down the pH of the formula.
 Why is this important?
 Products with a high pH can cause irritation to the skin.
 If you get skin irritation, you might want to reduce the bi carb or high pH ingredients in the formula.
 Some of the other ingredients are antibacterial.

 The DIY deodorant formula I use.

 Every time I make my deodorant, I make it a bit differently because I have slightly different ingredients on hand.
 It always turns out fine and usable because it’s a robust recipe.
-Unlike true soap making, which is a technical process – precision measurement of oils and lye can the difference between success and failure – DIY deodorant is melt and pour.
+It’s not like soap making, which is a technical process where precision measurement of oils and lye can the difference between success and failure.
+DIY deodorant is melt and pour.
 With our basic balms and deodorant pastes, adding too much of one thing is easily corrected by adding a bit more of another.